Nobody writes better about Mickey Mantle than Tony Castro. Nobody.

 DiMag & Mick is the critically-acclaimed portrait of the two baseball stars, and historian Tony Castro magnificently paints Joe DiMaggio and Mickey Mantle in the pivotal setting of 1951: DiMaggio's farewell season and Mantle's rookie year.

-A native Texan educated at Baylor and Harvard, Tony Castro is an American historian and bestselling author of eight books.
-They include the landmark 1974 civil rights history Chicano Power, the 2016 literary biography Looking for Hemingway, and the Mickey Mantle biographical quadrilogy.
-He was a national correspondent for the Washington Post, a columnist for the Los Angeles Herald Examiner, and a senior writer for Sports Illustrated.
-Tony and his wife Renee LaSalle live in Los Angeles.
-He is currently working on a biography of Napoleon Bonaparte.
-To read a Q&A with the author about the writing of Maris & Mantle, click here.
+A native Texan educated at Baylor and Harvard, Tony Castro is an American historian and bestselling author.
+His books include the landmark 1974 civil rights history Chicano Power, the 2016 literary biography Looking for Hemingway, and the Mickey Mantle biographical quadrilogy.